dentarg/auth0-blog/_posts/2016-11-16-a-rundown-of-es6-features.markdown

 > Functions `then` and `catch` always return promises (even when there are no more promises in the chain).
 That means you can call `then` or `catch` after any call to these functions again.
 This is why it is said promises can be "chained".
 When everything is done, any further calls to `then` or `catch` execute the callback passed to them immediately.

 It is important to note that chaining promises is usually the right thing to do.
 In the example above, we could have ommitted the `return` statement in from of `database.update`.
 The code would have worked the same in case no errors were caused by the database operation.
-However, the code would behave differently if an error where to occur: if the database operation were to fail, the `catch` block below would not get called, as the promise would not be chained to the outtermost one.
+However, the code would behave differently if an error were to occur: if the database operation were to fail, the `catch` block below would not get called, as the promise would not be chained to the outtermost one.

 So how can you create your own promises?
 Easy enough: